gabibdods/ConfinedandUnbound/README.md

 ---

-## 🧪 Current Status

-- ✅ **Alpha version completed**
-- 🚧 Planning future enhancements: boss fights, unlockables, save/load system
-- 🎨 Working on refining sprites and background tiles for better visual fidelity

----

 ## 🚀 Future Enhancements

 - Implement a custom **inventory and combat system** using advanced RGSS features
 - Add optional side quests and multiple endings
 - Expand sprite library and audio bank for richer sensory experience
-- Explore options for web-based deployment or Windows packaging for easy distribution
+- Explore options for web-based deployment or Windows packaging